ali-chapman/todo/README.md

 # Todo CLI

 A simple command-line todo application built with Go and Cobra that helps you manage your tasks efficiently.
+A simple todo CLI built with Go and Sqlite.

 ## Features

-- Add, edit, and remove todo items
+- Add, edit, complete and remove todo items
 - List active and completed todos
 - Automatic timestamping of completed tasks
-- Customizable file locations via environment variables
+- Customizable database file locations via environment variables
 - Cross-platform support (Linux, macOS, Windows)

 ## Installation